 Understand Your Behavior, Change Your Life

-In response to this need, I developed a framework (which is featured in my book) called the Seven Behavioral Dimensions.
-These dimensions reflect a range of behavioral areas in which we make decisions, both consciously and unconsciously, about how to act at any given time.
-All day long, we’re knowingly and unknowingly making decisions about how to behave in the following areas:
+In my book The Authenticity Principle, I talk in detail about a concept I’ve developed called the Seven Behavioral Dimensions.
+These dimensions reflect seven behavioral areas in which we make decisions, both consciously and unconsciously, about how to act at any given time.

 Small Behavioral “Nudges” Will Change How You Act and How You Think